plusk/generative-processing/README.md

 The `talk/` folder is part of a code walkthrough for a short talk I held for Bekk in September 2020.
 The talk can be found in Norwegian [here](https://oi.bekk.no/pangea/foredrag/9).
 The talk provides a rough introduction to generative art before transitioning to re-building one of my old sketches from scratch.

-The `workshop/` folder is part of a workshop I held for the student organization [Online](http://online.ntnu.no/) through Bekk in October 2020.
-Five sketches were made to show some generative art basics, with a focus on having many tweakable parameters.
-The students cloned the repository, tweaked the parameters to their preference, and had the option to print out the final images in an A2 paper format.

 The `article/` folder is part of an article I wrote for [bekk.christmas](http://bekk.christmas/), specifically the JavaScript advent calendar of 2020.
 The article is available to read in English [here](https://javascript.christmas/2020/16/).
 The concept of the article to make more of a fun "yay it's snowing in your browser" kind of thing step-by-step, as opposed to focusing on the art aspect of generative art.

 The `sketches/base.js` file provides a base template for new sketches and is iterated on continuously, but does nothing by itself.

+This repository also previously contained a `workshop/` folder, which was part of a workshop I held for the student organization [Online](http://online.ntnu.no/) through Bekk in October 2020.
+A second iteration of the workshop was made for the student organizations [TIHLDE](https://tihlde.org/) and [Hybrida](https://hybrida.no/) through Bekk in April 2021.
+Five sketches were made to show some generative art basics, with a focus on having many tweakable parameters.
+The students cloned the repository, tweaked the parameters to their preference, and had the option to print out the final images in an A2 paper format.
+The workshop has been moved to its own repository, which can be found [here](https://github.com/plusk/generative-workshop/).

 ### Setup